 Another exemplary aspect of employee care is their free lunch program.
 This is a daily organic lunch served during a paid 30-minute break.
 Every day their fabulous cooks prepare a free, home-cooked lunch for all of the Badgers made from 100% organic and mostly local foods.
 During the summer months, much of the produce comes right from their Badger Ecology Center regenerative vegetable garden!
-Read more about Badger’s impressive employee benefits here.
+Read more about Badger’s impressive employee culture here.

 Badger believes that third-party certifications take the guesswork out of claims made on cosmetics and personal care items.
 This means that they adhere to the standards and guidelines of any third-party agency certifying their products.
 Their products are certified organic by both the USDA and the NSF, many of the ingredients are Fair Trade certified, and all products are certified gluten-free and certified cruelty-free.
 As a sunscreen manufacturer, they recognize the responsibility that they hold to help protect coral reefs and delicate marine ecosystems.
 They have been making reef-safe sunscreens since 2005 and now have one of the first Protect Land + Sea certified sunscreens.
 Badger sunscreens DO NOT contain any ingredients or contaminants considered harmful to coral reef environments, sea turtles, and other aquatic life.
-In addition, Badger advocates for bans on coral harming sunscreen chemicals in places such as Hawaii, Key West, Palau, Aruba, and the US Virgin Islands.
+In addition, Badger advocates for bans on coral-harming sunscreen chemicals in places such as Hawaii, Key West, Palau, Aruba, and the US Virgin Islands.